World Down Syndrome Day

 Click here to view more photos from this event.

 Click here to discover the United Nations’ recognition of World Down Syndrome Day

-The Global Down Syndrome Foundation organized a World Down Syndrome Day celebration at the Children’s Hospital Colorado on March 21, 2011.
+The Global Down Syndrome Foundation organized its first World Down Syndrome Day celebration at the Children’s Hospital Colorado on March 21, 2011.
 The hospital’s large entryway was turned into center-stage with music, food, giveaways and performances.

 The highlight was the football players and cheerleaders that participated in the Foundation’s Dare to Play Football and Dare to Cheer Camps.
 The football players entertained the crowd with the Hawaiian Haka dance and the cheerleaders had no problem getting spectators into the program.

 Special guests included Denver Bronco legend John Lynch, Miss Colorado and Miss Teen Colorado, Denver Bronco Cheerleaders, and Valor Christian High School Football players and coaches.